MiguelCastillo/bit-bundler/README.md

 > Generate application bundles for the browser with ease.

-`bit-bundler` aims to simplify the process of generating application bundles for your browser.
-The bundles generated can then be loaded via `script` tags in your HTML.
+`bit-bundler` aims to simplify the process of generating application bundles for your browser where the bundles generated can be loaded via `script` tags in your HTML.

 ### Install